 Take my reader-favorite soft chocolate chip cookies and make them even more irresistible with a medley of chocolate chips.
 I use semi-sweet chocolate chips, white chocolate chips, and Sno-Caps in these triple chocolate chip cookies, but you can use your favorite variety of baking chips.
 These thick, soft-baked cookies are even better on day 2, but no promises they’ll be around that long! 😉

 Let’s talk chocolate chip cookies.
 A few basic ingredients, yet endless variations of this dessert staple.
 Chewy chocolate chip cookies, crispy chocolate chip cookies, brown butter chocolate chip cookies… however you like this classic, I have a tried-and-true recipe for it.
-I even have a recipe for giant chocolate chip cookies, and have you tried these almond butter chocolate chip cookies?
+I even have a recipe for giant chocolate chip cookies, and have you tried these flourless almond butter cookies?

 From these foundation recipes, I love to dream up fun new variations with different flavors and add-ins.
 Like today’s triple chocolate chip cookies, which start with the same dough as my popular soft chocolate chip cookies.
 Instead of sticking with regular chocolate chips, let’s grab a few varieties for an extra unique chocolatey combination.
 Your tastebuds will absolutely approve of this chocolate trio because it also means MORE chocolate in each bite.